f-o-a-m/foam.css/catalog/pages/button.md

 # `Button`

-By default all `Button`s have animation of background-color on interaction. see `Button--withTransform` and `Button--withShadow` for more animations.
+By default all `Button`s have animation of background-color on interaction.
+See`Button--withTransform` and `Button--withShadow` for more animations.

 ```html
 span: 2